 - Single Rider for days!
 Millennium Falcon: Smugglers Run has a single rider line and you ride go over and over again with this Disneyland hack.
 Single Riders will mostly get the Engineer role which is still a ton of fun riding in the back.

 - Stay past curfew.
 I guess that depends on what time your curfew is, but at Disneyland, we’ll give you some leeway.
 You can get into line right before Disneyland closes and still ride the Falcon.
 This will give you a chance to test out whatever part you haven’t tried like gunner or maybe the other pilot role.

 Ready to show your loyalty to the Resistance?
 Rise of the Resistance is part of phase two at Disneyland Resort.
-Good news, it opens over Martin Luther King Jr weekend, so get your tickets now and be ready to rebel!
+Good news, it is now open, but you need a little bit more strategy to get on this ride.